rantler/MoonPhaseClock/README.md

 ### `display_event` method

 Used to format and display the different diurnal events such as moonrise, or sunset.
-The single-arrow glyphs represent today's event, while the double-arrow glyphs represent tomorrow's event.
+The single-arrow glyphs represent today's events, while the double-arrow glyphs represent tomorrow's events.

 ### Fonts